thisbenrogers/User-Interface/README.md

 # User Interface Project: Great Idea Web Page
-## This Repo is for my clone of this project for class.
+## This Repo is my clone of this project for class.

 Being able to create a user interface from scratch based on a design file is considered a basic necessity for front end developers.
 We will be building a single page website using HTML and CSS.